Skip to content

 • Sustainable drainage system providing wetland habitats

-• Existing mature trees and the majority of hedgerows will be retained, with additional planting significantly increasing tree cover across the site.
+• The retention of existing mature trees and majority of hedgerows, with additional planting, to significantly increase tree cover across the site.

-• The development will generate significant financial contributions to invest in local infrastructure such as healthcare, education etc.
+• Significant financial contributions to invest in local infrastructure such as healthcare, education etc.

 Illustrative outline layout of the proposed new neighbourhood